Older children and teenagers

 · Baked snacks e.g. Pretzels

-· Mix of nuts & dried fruit (about a handful portion)
+· Mix of dried fruits - about a handful portion

 · Vegetable sticks and houmous